Last Updated on April 18, 2022 by Rei Garnet

 Should you give wild rabbits food?

-Before doing any of this, make sure that there are no diseases that rabbits carry which can be passed on to humans in your area.
+Before doing any of this, make sure that there are no diseases that rabbits carry that can be passed on to humans in your area.